ardailler/Dataviz_blockchain/README.md

 [Go to the website](https://ardailler.github.io/Dataviz_blockchain/)

-As the bitcoin usage expands every day, people can be concerned about the energetic cost of this technology.
+As the bitcoin usage expands every day, people may be concerned by the environmental impact of this technology.

-This website helps people to visualize what are the cost of Bitcoin in term of energy and data used for the transactions and the mining.
-While the transaction cost is very low, the mining consumes a lot of energy.
-Despite this fact, the mining activity can be very profitable.
+This website helps people to visualize what are the cost of Bitcoin in term of power and data consumption for the transaction part and the mining part.
+While the transaction cost is very low, the mining consumes a lot of power.
+However the mining activity can be very profitable.

 ![A screenshot of a visualisation](thumbnail.png)